bryanwweber/orbital-mechanics-notes/the-n-body-problem/jacobi-constant.md

 Since the first three terms on the left are all positive, zero velocity curves correspond to negative values of the Jacobi constant.

-{numref}`fig:jacobi-forbidden-regions` plots the forbidden regions, shown as shaded areas, for several values of $J$.
+@fig:jacobi-forbidden-regions plots the forbidden regions, shown as shaded areas, for several values of $J$.

 ```{code-cell}
 :tags: [remove-cell]